Cray-HPE/docs-csm/install/prepare_site_init.md

     - Replace the `Username` and `Password` references in match the existing settings of your system hardware components.

     > **`NOTE`**
-    > - The 'cray_reds_credentials' are used by the River Endpoint Discovery Service (REDS) for River components.
-    > - The 'cray_meds_credentials' are used by the Mountain Endpoint Discovery Service (MEDS) for the liquid-cooled components in an Olympus (Mountain) cabinet.
-    > - The 'cray_hms_rts_credentials' are used by the Redfish Translation Service (RTS) for any hardware components which are not managed by Redfish, such as a ServerTech PDU in a River Cabinet.
     >
+    > - The `cray_reds_credentials` are used by the River Endpoint Discovery Service (REDS) for River components.
+    > - The `cray_meds_credentials` are used by the Mountain Endpoint Discovery Service (MEDS) for the liquid-cooled components in an Olympus (Mountain) cabinet.
+    > - The `cray_hms_rts_credentials` are used by the Redfish Translation Service (RTS) for any hardware components which are not managed by Redfish, such as a ServerTech PDU in a River Cabinet.
+    >
-    > See the `Decrypt Sealed Secrets for Review` section of [Manage Sealed Secrets](../operations/security_and_authentication/Manage_Sealed_Secrets.md#decrypt-sealed-secrets-for-review) if you need to examine credentials from prior installations.
+    > See the `Decrypt Sealed Secrets for Review` section of [Manage Sealed Secrets](../operations/security_and_authentication/Manage_Sealed_Secrets.md#decrypt-sealed-secrets-for-review),
+    > if needing to examine credentials from prior installations.

     ```bash
     vim "${SITE_INIT}/customizations.yaml"